moguevara/CO_Driver/README.md

 </div>

 #### Match Detail
- * Perfomance on each player in match
+ * Performance  on each player in match
- * Breakdown on damage dealt and recieved
+ * Breakdown on damage dealt and received
  * Resource review
  * Double click on any player to view [CrossoutDB Profile](https://beta.crossoutdb.com/profile/7907969)